MicrosoftDocs/azure-devops-docs/docs/managed-devops-pools/configure-networking.md

 ## Configure the Azure DevOps Agent to run behind a Proxy

-If you have configured a proxy service on your image and want your workloads running on your Managed DevOps pool to run behind this proxy, you will additionally need to add a few environment variables on your image.
+If you configured a proxy service on your image and want your workloads running on your Managed DevOps pool to run behind this proxy, you must add the following environment variables on your image.

-* VSTS_AGENT_INPUT_PROXYURL - The URL of the configured proxy to run behind
+* `VSTS_AGENT_INPUT_PROXYURL` - The URL of the configured proxy to run behind
-* VSTS_AGENT_INPUT_PROXYUSERNAME - The username needed to use the proxy
+* `VSTS_AGENT_INPUT_PROXYUSERNAME` - The username needed to use the proxy
-* VSTS_AGENT_INPUT_PROXYPASSWORD - The password to use the proxy.
+* `VSTS_AGENT_INPUT_PROXYPASSWORD` - The password to use the proxy.

-For Windows, these are expected to be system environment variables, and for Linux these variables are expected to exist in the '/etc/environment' file.
-Setting these system variables incorrectly or without a configured proxy service on the image will cause provisioning of new agents to fail with network connectivity issues.
+For Windows, these environment variables shoud be system environment variables, and for Linux these variables should be in the **/etc/environment** file.
+Setting these system variables incorrectly or without a configured proxy service on the image causes provisioning of new agents to fail with network connectivity issues.

-**Migrating from Azure VMSS Agents-** If you are migrating from VMSS and were previously using their Proxy settings on your images as defined [here](../pipelines/agents/scale-set-agents.md#customizing-pipeline-agent-configuration), no changes should be required.
+If you are migrating from VMSS and are already using the proxy environment variables on your image, as described in [Azure Virtual Machine Scale Set agents- Customizing Pipeline Agent Configuration](/azure/devops/pipelines/agents/scale-set-agents#customizing-pipeline-agent-configuration), no changes should be required.

 ## See also